 The wattage listed on the back, bottom, or plate is the maximum amount of power used.

-A noisy converter is annoying behind your truck seat or in your RV and Camp.
+When choosing the best 1000-watt inverter a noisy converter behind your truck seat or in your RV and Camp can be annoying.

 On the other hand, it does not really matter if the inverter is loud if you are using noisy tools.
 This is why many contractors choose Modified Inverters.
 They may be a little noisier, but it does not really matter because of where they use them.